Celebrating and recognising our volunteers

 Our members are at the heart of Cycling UK, helping us to get one million people cycling and keep cycling in 2017, and contributing millions of volunteer hours in support of our work.
 Whether that's running well over 13,000 led rides, supporting and promoting our campaign actions, marshaling and running Dr Bike support at major events, or helping people to overcome personal barriers to cycling, we cannot miss the fact that so much of our charity's successes are because of our volunteers.
 We celebrated these fantastic contributions to Cycling UK's work through our national Volunteer of the Year Awards.
 All nominees also receive a certificate recognising their contributions.

-Nominated by Cycling UK's members and groups, the winners are selected by Cycling UK's Board of Trustees.
-Trophies are presented at our annual members' conference in the following categories:
+Nominated by Cycling UK's members and groups, the winners in each category are selected by Cycling UK's Board of Trustees.
+Trophies are presented at our annual members' conference.

 Arthur Moss Medallion